About two months ago our beloved Turrican

 - GPUPI 2.0 (1.4 MB)

-The legacy version of the benchmark up to GPUPI 2.2 has been built with Visual Studio 2012.
-So you will have to install the Visual C++ Redistributable Packages for Visual Studio 2012 instead.
+The "Legacy Version" up to GPUPI 2.2 has been built with Visual Studio 2012.
+So you will have to install the Visual C++ Redistributable Packages for Visual Studio 2012

 bcdedit /set useplatformclock yes